sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-2.md

 description: A description
 ---
 - Due: Friday, Feb 11 @ 11:59pm
-- Weight: 4% of the final mark
+- Weight: 5% of the final mark

 ## Learning Outcomes
-This achievement will be marked out of **4 points** where you will:
+This achievement will be marked out of **5 points** where you will:
 - **1 point**: Declare a variable with `const` or `let` and assign it value of your choice.
 - **2 points**: Print this variable in two different ways using `console.log`.
-- **1 point**: Repeating these instructions with a variable for _each_ of the following value types:
+- **1 point**: Bonus point for repeating these instructions with a variable for _each_ of the following value types:
     - `String`
     - `Number`
     - `Boolean`